pierre-24/stdlite/docs/theory.md

 where the $q_{ia}^A$'s are the transition charges on atom A, computed using Löwdin orthogonalized LCAO coefficients, $C^\perp_{i\mu} = \sum_\nu C_{i\nu}\,S^{1/2}_{\nu\mu}$.

-??? note "Application of the ZDO approximation"
+??? note "Details of the application of the ZDO approximation"

     Starting from the definition of a 4-center integral: